 Ratha-yatra is celebrated every year on the Vamana Gaura Dvadashi, or the second day of the bright half of the month of Vamana.
-This year that falls on July 11 in the USA and July 12 in India and other parts of the world.
+This year that falls on June 30, 2022.

 In this article, you’ll learn about the origins of the festival as well as its significance for spiritual practitioners in the bhakti tradition.

 Although its exact date of origin is not known, the Jagannatha Ratha-yatra is by far the most ancient festival in the world that is still being observed today.
 In the Vedas there are descriptions of many different chariot festivals for special occasions, but none of them are as famous or highly-anticipated as the annual yatra in the district of Puri.

 The Skanda Purana reveals that the Ratha-yatra has been an annual celebration at least since the reign of King Indradyumna, who was the monarch of Earth in Satya-yuga.
 This means that, according to the Vedas, the festival is at least 5.2 million years old.

 The Skanda Purana narrates the story of King Indradyumna as follows:

 Long ago King Indradyumna reigned over the earth.
 As the king his job was to ensure the material security and prosperity of his citizenry.
 First and foremost, this meant that he himself had to set an unassailable example of what it meant to be a good person.
 As Krishna teaches in the Bhagavad-gita: